 - ½ teaspoon Black Pepper

-- 8 slices of Cheddar Cheese (or American cheese if you like)
+- 8 slices American Cheese or cheddar cheese

 - 4 Hamburger Buns